Divine right of kings: Reformation Era

 The divine right of kings, or divine-right theory of kingship, is a political and religious doctrine of royal and political legitimacy.
 It asserts that a monarch is subject to no earthly authority, deriving his right to rule directly from the will of God.
 The king is thus not subject to the will of his people, the aristocracy, or any other estate of the realm, including (in the view of some, especially in Protestant countries) the church.

 A weaker or more moderate form of this political theory does hold, however, that the king is subject to the church and the pope, although completely irreproachable in other ways; but according to this doctrine in its strong form, only God can judge an unjust king.

 The doctrine implies that any attempt to depose the king or to restrict his powers runs contrary to the will of God and may constitute a sacrilegious act.

 Before the Reformation the anointed king was, within his realm, the accredited vicar of God for secular purposes (see the Investiture Controversy); after the Reformation he (or she if queen regnant) became this in Protestant states for religious purposes also.

 Kingdom of Scotland

 The Scots textbooks of the divine right of kings were written in 1597–1598 by James VI of Scotland.
 His Basilikon Doron, a manual on the powers of a king, was written to edify his four-year-old son Henry Frederick that a king "acknowledgeth himself ordained for his people, having received from God a burden of government, whereof he must be countable".

-The conception of ordination brought with it largely unspoken parallels with the Anglican and Catholic priesthood, but the overriding metaphor in James VI's 'Basilikon Doron' was that of a father's relation to his children.
+The conception of ordination brought with it largely unspoken parallels with the Anglican and Catholic priesthood, but the overriding metaphor in Basilikon Doron was that of a father's relation to his children.
 "Just as no misconduct on the part of a father can free his children from obedience to the fifth commandment."